kquo/tips/azure/index.md

 - [Azure Data Factory (ADF)](adf/index.md): A cloud-based data integration service that orchestrates data movement and transformation between direct data compute resources.

 ## Azure Security Services
-What we call _Azure **Security** Services_ here is essentially what Microsoft calls its _[Microsoft Identity Platform](https://learn.microsoft.com/en-us/entra/identity-platform/)_, and it plays a key, essential role in the Azure ecosystem.
-In fact, it permeates all of Azure.
+What we call _Azure **Security** Services_ here is essentially what Microsoft calls its _[Microsoft Identity Platform](https://learn.microsoft.com/en-us/entra/identity-platform/)_, and it plays a fundamental role in the Azure ecosystem, that permeates all of Azure.
 Like Azure Resources, it is a complementary suite of services that provides several essential cloud identity components, allowing institutions to control and manage access to services and applications that they host on Azure.

 - [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/fundamentals/whatis) (formerly known as Azure Active Directory): This is the key element that serves as the primary **identity provider** for Azure, with tools and services to control and protect access to azure services and applications.
 It plays a vital role within the overall Azure identity and access management ([IAM](https://learn.microsoft.com/en-us/entra/fundamentals/introduction-identity-access-management)) framework for any institution.
 At a very high level, IAM can be summarized as the core framework that enables an organization to facilitate **1)** the right individuals, **2)** to access the right resources, **3)** at the right time, and **4)** for the right reasons.
 The Microsoft Entra ID functions are managed via the [MS Graph](https://learn.microsoft.com/en-us/graph/overview) API, typically via the <https://graph.microsoft.com> endpoint.
 - Other important Azure security services are [Azure Policy](https://learn.microsoft.com/en-us/azure/governance/policy/overview) and [Microsoft Entra Privileged Identity Management (PIM)](https://learn.microsoft.com/en-us/entra/id-governance/privileged-identity-management/pim-configure).
 Moreover, the [Azure Security](https://learn.microsoft.com/en-us/azure/security/fundamentals/overview) page lists other essential elements within Azure security services.